 The Minimum Viable Product

-The minimum viable product (MVP), as defined by Eric Ries, is a learning vehicle.
-It allows you to test an idea by exposing an early version of your product to the target users and customers, to collect the relevant data, and to learn form it.
+The minimum viable product (MVP), as originally defined by Eric Ries, is a learning vehicle.
+It allows you to test an idea by exposing an early version of your product to the target users and customers, to collect the relevant data, and to learn from it.
 For instance, to test the viability of using ads as the major revenue source, you could release an early product increment with fake ads, and measure if and how often people click on them.

-As lack of knowledge, uncertainty, and risk are closely related, you can also view the MVP as a risk reduction tool.
+As lack of knowledge, uncertainty, and risk are closely related, you can view the MVP as a risk reduction tool.
 In the example above, the MVP addresses the risk of developing a product that is not economically viable.
 Since the MVP is about learning, it’s no surprise that it plays a key part in Lean Startup’s build-measure-learn cycle, as the following picture shows:

 The Minimal Marketable Product

 Creating a product with just the right amount of features sounds like common sense.
-Why would we create more features than necessary?
-Sadly, I have seen many projects develop over-engineered products with lots of shiny features that provided little value to the users, but cluttered the product and increased the maintenance cost.
+Why would we offer more features than necessary?
+Sadly, I have seen many organisations develop over-engineered products with lots of shiny features that provided little value to the users, but cluttered the product and increased its maintenance cost.
 And it’s not just the others: I am constantly tempted to add just another cool feature to a product, or to write a few extra lines in a blog post.
 Using the concept of an MMP helps me focus on what really matters, and remove unnecessary features (and lines).

 The key to creating a successful MMP is to “develop the product for the few, not the many,” as Steve Blank puts it, and to focus on those features that make a real difference to the users.
-To discover the right features, the MVP is a fantastic tool.
+To discover the right features, the aforementioned MVP is a fantastic tool.

 Note that a minimal marketable product differs from a viable one: It is complete enough to be ready for general release, as indicated by the gift wrapping in the picture above.
 What’s more, launch preparation activities have to take place for an MMP, for instance, creating advertising campaigns, or gaining certification.
 Some of your MVPs are likely to be throwaway prototypes that only serve to acquire the necessary knowledge; others are reusable product increments that morph into a marketable product.